se-edu/learningresources/contents/node/nodejs.md

 I/O requests made in other languages such as Python or Java are typically blocking, which means the program remains idle (in the same thread) until the I/O operation completes.

-In contrast, nodeJS's allows for a **non-blocking** I/O model with its event-driven structure.
+In contrast, node allows for a **non-blocking** I/O model with its event-driven structure.

 I/O requests are delegated to other systems (e.g. file system and databases).
 While an I/O operation is incomplete, the event loop can still process subsequent requests.
 When the I/O request is complete, the handler registered with the request is scheduled to be executed on the event loop again.